 Much like when the WH-1000XM3 came out, the newer model hasn’t rocked the boat much, keeping the look virtually identically, and making largely incremental improvements.
 However, the comparison isn’t so cut and dry—newer doesn’t necessarily mean better, and a few of the tradeoffs the WH-1000XM4 makes might send you reaching for last year’s (or the year before last, rather) model.
 Let’s break it down.

 Both headsets offer touch controls on the right headphone that let you pause, play, adjust volume, skip, and backtrack with various taps and swipes in different directions.
 While the feature itself is largely the same, the execution isn’t.
 The Sony WH-1000XM3 sensors are extremely sensitive, and this is cause for frequent, accidental inputs from bumps, nudges, and brushes.
-The controls were so responsive that it became annoying.
-With the WH-1000XM4, Sony tried to correct this, and may have gone a little too far.
-In our review, Adam found the newer model’s touch controls to be unresponsive.
-In fact, he ended up leaning more on other control methods, because things were so unreliable.
+The controls are so responsive that misfires happen enough to be annoying.
+With the WH-1000XM4, Sony tries to correct this, and went a bit too far: the WH-1000XM4 touch controls are somewhat unresponsive.

 The Sony WH-1000XM4 also adds a speak-to-chat function, which pauses whatever you’re listening to when you start talking.
-The feature works well—maybe a little too well—Adam mentioned the headphones pausing playback when it registered his chuckles during a podcast.
+The feature works well—maybe a little too well—the headset pauses playback when he chuckles during a podcast.

 The newer Sony headphones also come equipped with a few extra sensors inside the ear cup.
 These pay attention to when you actually have the WH-1000XM4 on your head, and pause whatever’s playing when you take them off.
-This feature works very well, and in fact Adam found himself relying on it when the touch controls were less responsive than he wanted.
+This feature works very well, and in fact, our reviewer relies on the auto pause/play when the touch controls are less responsive than he wants.

 The Sony WH-1000XM4 offers a few connection tradeoffs

 One of the biggest places the Sony WH-1000XM4 and WH-1000XM3 differ is in their connectivity options.
-The Sony WH-1000XM4 features Bluetooth 5.0 technology, support for Bluetooth multipoint connections, and codecs like high quality codecs like AAC and Sony’s own LDAC.
+The Sony WH-1000XM4 features Bluetooth 5.0, support for Bluetooth multipoint connections, and codecs like high-quality codecs like AAC and Sony’s own LDAC.
 Multipoint only works with AAC, but it still allows the headphones to pair to two devices at once, making switching back and forth easy.

 The Sony WH-1000XM3 uses Bluetooth 4.2, and supports a wider variety of codecs.
 On top of AAC and LDAC, the headphones also support aptX, so Android listeners will have a more consistent high-quality option.
 The unfortunate trade-off here is that the older headphones also lack Bluetooth multipoint.